emojifreak/qemu-arm-image-builder/README.md

 To use an ARM testbed, you need to install `qemu-system-arm`, `qemu-efi-arm`, `qemu-efi-aarch64`, `ipxe-qemu`.
 For a PowerPC, you need `qemu-system-ppc`. `MMVARIANT=apt` is OK for most packages, but it gives error to autopkgtest of systemd, which is OK with `MMVARIANT=important`...

+# s390x, mips64el, and mipsel
+I do not know how to build a bootable image for s390x, mips64el, or mipsel.
+My impression is that there is no publicly available booting ROM for those architectures, similar to OVMF and AAVMF.
+If you know how to do it, please tell me as a github issue here.